skellis46/slipbox/artistic research and ecosystems.md

 ---

 # edit bin

+- purpose is not to provide a written (extrinsic) account of the process or outcomes.
+To use it to dig into the various ways I might approach its context.
+Not quite right -- because some of the [[list of possible contexts for children of the soil]] would likely end as post-hoc (extrinsic) renderings
+- lines are blurry -- slippage between 'output' and 'context' (very common in JAR and perhaps JER?) -- or what the PRAG report terms the 'practice' and the 'narrative'?

+These are conceived and developed as _making art_ and then reframed as practice research to serve.
+This might be called retrofitting but it also might be a necessary reflecting on an (ad hoc) artistic practice/project and attempting to discursively communicate its researchfulness and contribution.
+Post hoc refers to when this work occurs and I think it means anything other than ab ovo.
+Might be collection of activities, processes, awarenesses, writings.
+Might be done in one go.

+Trimingham's response was to propose a broad methodology built on hermeneutics, social science methods, and action research (mention hermeneutic spiral). bold and called for a practice-research methodology that could "account for the disorderly creative process and yet demonstrate rigorous planning" [@trimingham-2002-methodology p.55].

+some 20 years later -- I think it would be perceived as a conservative approach (I wonder to what extent it would be perceived) to the methodological concerns of practice-research.
+My purpose here is not to get into the pros and cons of Trimingham's proposal, and nor do I wish to dig into how well it was aged (although I think that would be a useful reflection).
+My intuition is that we have moved further away from calls for clarity and rigour even compared with the wild west days of practice-research in the late 90s and early 2000s.
+Rather, I want to focus on the epigraph above which comes from just the third

+Note also that Borgdorff's thinking re art serving both art community and academic one. p.167.
+Opens clear possibility of work 'about' something that still functions in both communities -- but HOW it functions in academic community of practice needs to be articulated?

+(thought of it as an artwork -- akin to B p.154)

+> We can justifiably speak of [practice research] ... when that artistic practice is not only the result of the research, but also its methodological vehicle, when the research unfolds in and through the acts of creating and performing.
+This is a distinguishing feature of this research type within the whole of academic research.

+-- Henk Borgdorff[-@borgdorff-2012-conflict p.147]

+What I am not sure is clear from Borgdorff's categorisation of research _in_ the arts is how artists (including practice researchers) often talk about practices that lead to an artistic work _about_ something.
+For example, I could develop an artistic work through specific body-based practices (say using authentic movement, improvisation and movement meditations) that is also about something seemingly external to those practices; for instance, eco-anxiety and the climate emergency.
+How does such a work contribute to a disciplinary field (in this case eco-psychology) that is marginally related if at all to the practices in the research?
+This distinction between practice research in the arts, and practice research leading to a work about something nominally (or utterly) outside of the field of the practice will become clearer later when I talk about ...

+> The University of Melbourne’s preference was that I submit the thesis prior to, or at the very latest, six weeks after the completion of the live work.
+This was problematic for me as, in simple terms, it represented a way of viewing the performance work as being illustrative of theoretical and/or written concepts, and in so doing, foregrounded foundationalist and logocentric epistemological attitudes.[@ellis-2005-indelible p.36]

+history of the document in practice research is an escape clause to distinguish 'art' from 'artistic research'(Magee, Borgdorff?, Thomson?)
+By enforcing a written component, it neuters

+How are such post hoc declarations different from early premise (not sure how much it stands now) in practice research which was to make a work of art then write about it (my PhD attempted to subvert that).
+Nelson?

+## words words words: making an artwork and then writing about it

+### Intrinsic-extrinsic epistemic continuum

+Piccini's question reflects two divergent epistemic positions in practice research: 1) artistic artefacts require a written reflective or analytical statement that synthesises and reveals the epistemic status or findings of the research [e.g. @nelson-2013-practice; @noauthor-2019-ref2021]; 2) artistic artefacts themselves contain and communicate research understandings, including apprehension, experience (etc) [@borgdorff-2012-conflict], [@scrivener-2002-art]

+- intrinsic very rare.
+REF is close.
+JAR nope.
+The default position tends towards extrinsic.
+JER tends towards intrinsic -- but with video document as proxy (with text component)

+Both positions have inherent problems.

+- maybe these are not necessarily only epistemic positions.
+That is, what if can 'hope' for intrinsic epistemics, but explicitly extrinsic in how it participates in the world/community of practice?-- this is what Borgdorff hints at on p.154 (note 10)

+The extrinsic position -- that knowledge in practice-research is revealed or clarified through written forms -- sets no margins or limits on the epistemic claims that artistic-scholars make on behalf of their practices, and such claims are rarely "made available for sustained and verifiable peer review" [@haseman-2007-tightrope n.pag.].

+This is where getting outside of the bubble is key.
+It helps to corral epistemic laxity.
+It generates connection.

+The intrinsic position -- that knowledge is intrinsic to artistic-research artefacts -- is dominated by vagueness and ambiguity.
+These attributes -- vagueness and ambiguity -- are viewed as strengths and/or weaknesses.
+The intrinsic position is particularly vulnerable to the development of epistemic proxies that stand in for the epistemic complexity, nuances and possibilities of practice-research.
+For example, An epistemic proxy does not address the epistemic complexity and limitations of practice-research, and keeps genuine changes in understanding at arm's length.
+Add point here about documentation being the critical proxy in practice-research This is because "proxies are easier to manipulate than the complicated reality they represent" [@oneil-2016-weapons Chapter 3].
+Could speak of maps and territories here.

+- noting that cohesion does not necessarily mean precise.
+Often, cohesion is marked by vagueness (see JAR examples) - [[valorising vagueness]].
+That's a strange dance that one.
+To deploy language of uncertainty while being validated by authority. re Machine of academy above: paradox of this is that we deploy slippery 'maybe' language -- but this bug not feature.
+The key problem is there is no ecosystem or commons (Weber Enlivenment): [[Weber - Enlivenment#^5704ea]]

+... other positions are often inadvertently supported in journals devoted to practice-research. e.g. the writing refers to the ambiguity and letting the work do the work.
+More common is simply to describe a research process (see JAR V20 - and lift any number of quotes from reflections on JAR -- perhaps that is about vagueness now.

+But the buck does not stop there.
+We write about it.

+- how the artistic work (or practice, process, artifacts, or aspects of it), connects with and serves the research community (through being framed as practice research)
+- for all that unfinished thinking, the question of writing re practice research has well and truly been answered, if  not the quantity of words.

+Practice researchers might be accused of 'academising' artistic work but for the most part o

+Even if the professionalisation of the arts has increased the overlap between the professional and academic artistic communities, [**citation**] the distinction remains tangible.

+In contrast, for the , the epistemic nature of the artistic work is fundamental.
+Borgdorff writes that in the context of practice research "artworks are the generators of that which we do not yet know.
+They thereby invite us to think.
+[Practice] research is the articulation of this unfinished thinking."[@borgdorff-2012-conflict p.194] What kind of articulation is Borgdorff describing here? (mention how it ties into writing??)

+- how does B's 'unfinished thinking' make sense re intrinsic vs extrinsic?
+Does that mean text serves to finish the thinking? idea of joke not being ruined by explanation. (a case for writing)

+- writen about this in that thing produced -- small quote (working with Magee?)

 Such a situation is far from common, and it is where post hoc framing is best replaced by research questions and articulations that are as in direct dialogue as possible with the nature of the practice itself.
 That is,